Social Media is a Waste of Time

 The internet is flooded with information, and social media is a significant contributor to this chaos.
 Users are bombarded with news articles, memes, videos, and opinions.
 This constant influx of information can be overwhelming and lead to decision fatigue, making it difficult to focus on what truly matters.

-The Impact of Social Media on Mental Health: (Social Media is a Waste of Time)
+The Impact of Social Media on Mental Health

 The effects of social media on mental health cannot be overstated.
 Many studies link excessive social media use to anxiety, depression, and stress.
 For example, research published in the Journal of Social and Clinical Psychology found that limiting social media use to just 30 minutes a day resulted in significant improvements in overall well-being and life satisfaction.